-A To explore the history, philosophy and science of historic area conservation В To encourage appropriate methodologies and tools for recording, documentation, inventories and information management of historic structures and areas; С To develop professional level skills on urban regeneration &conservation using various techniques
+A. To explore the history, philosophy and science of historic area conservation B. To encourage appropriate methodologies and tools for recording, documentation, inventories and information management of historic structures and areas; C. To develop professional level skills on conservation using various techniques.

-1 To understand the development of the philosophy and ethics of conservation and the legislation that protects the historic environment.
-2 To survey, record and analyze the development of historic structures and precincts through the examination of their materials, construction and style.
-3 To learn practical techniques for urban regeneration & conservation
+1. To understand the development of the philosophy and ethics of conservation and the legislation that protects the historic environment.
+2. To survey, record and analyze the development of historic buildings through the examination of their materials, construction and style.
+3. To learn practical techniques for conservation of built form and historic area.